alexeykebkalo/test-comparison/README.md

-Testing of a simple clasterization algorythm (without ML)
+Testing of a simple clustering algorithm (without ML)